LouisJackman/volatile_thunk/content/posts/2018/03/03/escape-bypassing-language-injection-through-multiple-embedded-languages/post.md

 Title: Escape-Bypassing Language Injection: Exploiting Multiple-Level Language Embedding
 Date: 2018-03-03 20:14
 Tags: appsec, escaping, web, plt
+Summary: Remember that language escaping mechanisms only traverse a single level of embedding.

 When a fix for a well-known vulnerable programming practice becomes widely known, it runs the risk of being applied blindly without context, defeating its